M-F-Tushar/CSE-2101-Data-Structure/Chapter 0 - Previous Year Questions/Final/1st Batch/README.md

 Let discovery time be denoted by `d[v]` and finishing time by `f[v]`.

+**Explanation:**

+* When a vertex is visited for the first time, its **discovery time** is recorded.
+* DFS then explores all possible paths from that vertex.
+* Once all adjacent vertices are fully explored, we assign the **finishing time**.
+* A global timer is increased at every discovery and finishing step.

 | Vertex | Discovery Time `d` | Finishing Time `f` |
 | ------ | ------------------ | ------------------ |
 | A      | 1                  | 16                 |